open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 myServiceMeterProvider.addMetricReader(metricReader);

-// hhhhhmmmmmmmmmmmmmm this might be a bad idea but it works lol export default myServiceMeterProvider;
+// Set this MeterProvider to be global to the app being instrumented. otel.metrics.setGlobalMeterProvider(myServiceMeterProvider)
 ```

 Now that a `MeterProvider` is configured, you can acquire a `Meter`.